 Amendments to the Bylaws may be made by an affirmative vote of two-thirds of those present and voting at the annual meeting of the Board of Directors or at any other regular meeting, or a special meeting called for that purpose, and that a copy of the proposed changes be in the hands of each member at least thirty days prior to the meeting at which the vote is to take place.
 This does not preclude the Board of Directors from making further amendments or changes during any regular meeting, or a special meeting at which amendments to the By-Laws has been a noticed item.

-This is to certify that the foregoing are the Fourth Amended Bylaws of ROTARY FLORIDA PETS, INC., which were duly adopted by the Board of Directors of the Corporation at the meeting held on the 7th day of January, 2017.
+This is to certify that the foregoing are the Seventh Amended Bylaws of ROTARY FLORIDA PETS, INC., which were duly adopted by the Board of Directors of the Corporation at the meeting held on the 18th day of March, 2019.